How do we define complex elements in XML Schema?

 </xs:sequence>

-The same applies to <attributeGroup>:
+The same idea applies to <attributeGroup>:

-<xs:attributegroup name="bookAttribute">
+<xs:attributeGroup name="bookAttribute">

 <xs:attribute name="isbn" type="xs:positiveInteger"/>